Can I say something weird?

 Cannabis has a strong aroma that, yes, can translate into a strong flavor.
 But believe it or not, there are dishes that pair better with the taste of cannabis than brownies and cookies.

-Nutritional Facts of Fan Leaves
+Nutritional Facts of Cannabis Fan Leaves

 Raw leaves can provide the body with an abundance of essential nutrients, including protein, fats, carbohydrates, and trace amounts of calcium, sodium, potassium, and omega-3 fatty acids.
-Additionally, raw cannabis activates the brain’s cannabinoid system, triggering an antioxidant release.
+Additionally, raw weed activates the brain’s cannabinoid system, triggering an antioxidant release.

 - essential fatty acids